djebby/gomycode-check-point-mern-stack-all-in-one/README.md

 ### Checkpoint 33 : Develop your application

-## :warning: for react, node and express checkpoint don't miss to install all dependencies by running :
+## :warning: for react and express checkpoint don't miss to install all dependencies by running :

 ```sh
 npm install